s-fleck/qop/README.md

 # qop - Queued file operation

-qop is a file transfer tool that is optimized for copying or transcoding audio files to mobile media players, where connection speed, drive space or audio format support are an issue.
+qop (pronounced like "cop") is a file transfer tool that is optimized for copying or transcoding audio files to mobile media players, where connection speed, drive space or audio format support are an issue.

-# motivation

 qop manages a single copy process in the background, so you do not have to worry about large numbers of transfers spamming your legacy USB connections.
 If your device gets disconnected for whatever reason, qop retains the last